StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 ```
 Then, `another_number` will equal 15 (the value in `my_favorite_number` times 2 minus 10, so (15 * 2 - 10), which is 20.
 Again, we're assigning `another_number` to equal `my_favorite_number * 2`.

+### Try it:

+Go ahead and work with your mentor to make several variables that store numbers.
+Then try running your code and see if there are any errors.
+It shouldn't show anything yet.
+That will come later.

 ##Text
 Python also let's you remember short pieces of text, like your name!
 But, it's a bit tricky.
 You **can't** do this: